hslu-ige-laes/redutils/README.md

 # redutils - R Energy Data Utilities

-This package provides utilities respectively helper functions to analyze and visualize energy data.
+This package provides tools to analyze and visualize energy data.
 - season(date): Get the season name out of a date
 - mollierHxDiagram(data): Creates D3 Mollier hx Diagram with scatter plot and comfort zone